sofar/how-to-clear/05-rpms.md

 The `make autospec` command creates RPM files under each package.
-We could copy these files manually over to the `local-rpms` folder in the `mix` folder structure, but we have some tools available to do this more efficiently.
+We could copy these files manually over to the `local-rpms` folder in the `mix` folder structure, in the future we will have some tools available to do this more efficiently.

-Inside a package folder, there are two simple commands that you can execute that will automatically place RPM files of that package into an RPM repository for you.
-This repository will be created in the `~/clearlinux/repo` folder.
-Once we're done placing RPM files here, we can copy them over to the `mixer` location:

 ```
-~/clearlinux/packages/dmidecode $ make repoadd
-~/clearlinux/packages/dmidecode $ cd ~/mix
-~/clearlinux/packages/dmidecode $ cp -v ~/clearlinux/repo/*.rpm local-rpms/
+~/clearlinux/packages/dmidecode2 $ cp results/*x86_64*rpm ~/mix/local-rpms/
 ```

-Next, we can include `dmidecode` in several ways to our update content.
+Next, we can include `dmidecode2` in several ways to our update content.
 We can either create a new bundle, locally.
 We can modify an existing upstream bundle, or we can even include an upstream bundle that already has `dmidecode` present.
 For simplicity, we'll make a new local bundle: